xenpac/ir-remote-translator/Readme.md

 - uses two IR LEDs to boost output.

--  this software receives and sends IRcodes without LIRc or IRMP like metzhods!!
+-  this software receives and sends IRcodes without LIRc or IRMP like methods!!

 ## History